Jasmin Taylor: Telemark skiing 'can be Olympic by 2022'

-The GB Telemark Ski Team is calling for the discipline to be given Olympic status and Taylor believes the overall standards are improving.
+The GB Telemark Ski Team is and Taylor believes the overall standards are improving.

 "Hopefully it'll be a taster in 2018 and, if successful, it could get full Olympic status in 2022," the 19-year-old from Ipswich told BBC East Sport.

 "That would be the dream.
 I can see it developing within that time."

 Alpine skiing, ski jumping, freestyle skiing, Nordic combined and cross country skiing are currently part of the schedule for Winter Olympics.

 Telemark differs from alpine skiing in that the boot is attached to the ski in a way that allows the heel to rise during turns.

 This means the outside ski leads into turns, rather than the inside, in a motion known as the 'telemark turn'.

 Competitions take place in enough countries for it to be recognised by the International Olympic Committee.

 However, the sport needs more athletes from different nations to break into the elite rankings before the International Ski Federation (FIS) can consider making a formal application for Olympic recognition.